 I am writing a series of essays about temples in Swarajya magazine, titled Seven Thousand Wonders of India.

 The links to the essays are here.
-I will update this page, as and when new essays are published
+Only the first six essays were published in Swarajya.

 - shilpam nayanaabhiraama - Sculptures